fbpx

 Other tracks – ‘Black Vaughan‘, inspired by a haunted War of the Roses squire, and the closing ‘Lost To The Plough‘, which weaves traditional poems with cyclical melodies—highlight U’s fascination with the layers of history embedded in landscape, song, and memory.

 ‘ARCHENFIELD’ is scheduled for release on 10th October via Lex Records.
-Order digital from Bandcamp.
+Pre-order vinyl from Inverted Audio Record Store.

 TRACKLIST